 * a specific project focused on food security in Aboriginal and Torres Strait Islander communities in the metropolitan area

-We have also supported the Regional Cities Victoria call for a ‘Planning for Growth’ Gap Analysis project, and the One Million Homes alliances’ proposal for retrofitting Victorian homes for sustainability.
+We have also supported the Regional Cities Victoria call for a ‘Planning for Growth’ Gap Analysis project, and the One Million Homes alliances’ proposal for retrofitting Victorian homes for sustainability.* skills development opportunities, especially for rural councillors – based on many discussions with you over time

 This week we will be sending a summary of our draft submission to members and if you have specific items you would like us to include in our thinking, please email us.
 I look forward to seeing you around the traps soon.
 In the meantime please don’t hesitate to give me a call to discuss issues of interest to you on 0407 364 509, or drop me a line via email.
 Cheers.